acollette/fork_chain/README.md

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

 Google cloud will deploy testnet and give you endpoint.
+After selecting which project and which region, it will take couple minutes then it will give you the rpc url of your fork chain.

 ## Railway
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/n8Dy8E?referralCode=8PQn_5)